 The LiveViewTestApp allows you to debug your live view in a full screen or in a side-by-side mode without first having to export your Playground book to Swift Playgrounds.

 The LiveViewTestApp works on iPad and in the iOS Simulator.
 The Swift Playgrounds Author Template comes with three supporting frameworks.

 The first two are the PlaygroundSupport and the PlaygroundBluetooth Frameworks from Swift Playgrounds.
 Including these frameworks in the project allows the book sources and the LiveViewTestApp Targets to take full advantage of the APIs from these frameworks.

 And the third supporting frame work is called LiveViewHost.
 And this framework is used by LiveViewTestApp for displaying the live view.

 To implement your live view, you'll need to add all of your code in the book level auxiliary sources for your Playground book.
 Included in the template is a view controller for your live view in a file called LiveViewController.Swift.

 Also included in the template is a helper function for loading an instance of your live view in a file called LiveViewSupport.Swift.
 You can add any other files that you need to implement your live view and you can use any of the Playgrounds frameworks in your book sources code.
 Also included in the template is a storyboard for you to configure the UI for your live view.

 You can add any other resources that your Playground book needs in the private resources group.
 And finally, to configure your live view test for the test app, you'll need to implement a method in AppDelegate.Swift.
 Specifically, you'll need to implement the setUpLiveView method.
 By default, this method loads an instance of LiveViewController from LiveView.storybaord from the helper method that I mentioned in LiveViewSupport.swift.
 And this is called instantiateLiveView.

 Now I want to invite Grace back up to the stage and we'll take a look at the Playground book that we've been working on using the Swift Playgrounds Author Template.

 OK, so here we're looking at my Xcode project for the test out CI filters Playground book that I showed you a sneak peak of earlier.
 And the idea for this book is that a learner can create and manipulate core image filters in the Source Editor and these filters will be sent over to the live view and applied on top of live camera output for them to see what those filters look like.

 Here we are looking at the LiveViewController.Swift folder and I've implemented one of the methods that came in the template and below that I've added the rest of the code that I need to display the live camera output in the live view.

 As I mentioned, I also want to apply core image filters on top of each frame of the live camera output, so I've added a few more files in my book level sources and implemented a filter renderer for applying this filter on top of the live camera output.
 So now if I select the LiveViewTestApp Target, I can actually run this code and see what my live view will look like.

 And I've configured this app to show the live view in a side-by-side mode.

 So where we can see what the live view will look like in a side-by-side mode similarly to how it would be shown next to the Source Code Editor in Swift Playgrounds.
 And to simulate sending filters over to the live view, I've added a couple of buttons, which you see here on the left.
 And these are implemented in my test app code.
 So now if Grace taps on one of the filters, we should see that filter applied to the live camera output.
 So this looks great.
 I want to try out some of the other filters, so Grace I really like the CIPointillize filter.
 So if she taps on that this looks pretty close but if you can -- if you notice the pink filter from before is still around some of the edges and the pointillize filter is a little smaller than we want.
 So I'm going to head back over to Xcode because I think we have a bug in my filter renderer that I wrote in a function called Render.
 So I'm going to navigate to that function using Open Quickly with Command Shift O.

 And I'm going to set a breakpoint right before this method returns.
 And since each frame of the live camera output is getting a filter applied on top of it, we should hit this breakpoint right away because this method is constantly called.

 OK great.
 So we've hit the break point and now I can inspect any of my variables here using the debug console.
 So specifically I want too look at the size of the source image and the size of the filtered image and see how those differ.

 OK, so as we can see the size of the filtered image is larger than the size of the source image.
 And on line 59 I'm rendering the filtered image to the size of the filtered image, but really what I wanted was the size of the source image.
 So I'm going to fix that.

 Disable the breakpoint and run it again.
 Let's head back over to the iPad.

 And let's have Grace take the same steps as before.
 So let's tap on CIColorMatrix and then tap on CIPointillize and we see that the Pointillize filter is the correct size, it's the same size as the original live camera output, so now I think all of my code is correct so I actually want to package up my Playground group, copy it over to Playgrounds and see what this live view actually looks like.
 So if I head back over to Xcode and select the Playground Book Scheme, I can press Build, and then in the Project Navigator my Playground Book is under the Build Products Group.
 So at this point, you'll want to copy your Playground Group over to Swift Playgrounds using Airdrop or iCloud, but for the sake of time I've all ready done that.
 So if we head back over to the iPad and have Grace open Swift Playgrounds, we'll see that my test out CI Filter Playground Book is all ready there.
 So let's have Grace open it up and we'll see what our live view looks like.
 So as you can see we have a CI filter in the Source Editor and we've manipulated some of the input values for that filter.
 So if she taps Run My Code, we should see that filter applied on top of the camera output.

 OK, I really like this filter.
 I love this color.
 And hey Grace, do you know what we look like here?
 What's that?
 I think we look like engineers.
 Yes!
 Yes .
 So you just saw us using the Swift Playgrounds Author Template to write and debug the live view for our Playground book and we hope that these new workflows will help you be more efficient in authoring your Playground books.
 Now I'm going to hand it back over to Grace and we'll learn about these Swift Playground Subscription.

+Awesome.
 Thank so much, Holly.

 So now that we're refreshed on the Playground Book format and have learned about the Swift Playgrounds Author Template, let's take a look at how to take those documents and put them into a subscription.

 So first off what is a subscription?
 You should think of a subscription like Podcasts or like a magazine subscription.
 So when new content is published by the author, subscribers will become aware of it.
 Subscriptions show up here along side Apple content.
 When you publish a new document to your subscription, Swift Playgrounds will fetch it and display it to the user as a another document to check out.
 Users can subscribe to your subscription by visiting your website.

 Subscriptions live online as a feed of downloadable content that you publish.